ThisNarciss/petspaw/README.md

-## Cat's Paw Website - Next.js
+### Pets's Paw Website - Next.js

-Welcome to the Cat's Paw website repository!
+Welcome to the Pets's Paw website repository!
 This project utilizes Next.js, a popular React framework for building efficient and server-rendered React applications.
-The Cat's Paw website is designed to showcase adorable cat images, cat care tips, and create a community of cat lovers.
+The Pet's Paw website is designed to showcase adorable cat images, cat care tips, and create a community of cat lovers.

 ## Table of Contents